coderefinery/git-collaborative/_episodes/02-distributed.md

 ---

-## Exercise to practice collaborative forking workflow
+## Exercise 1: practice collaborative forking workflow

 We will run this exercise in groups and we number the groups 1, 2, ..., etc.